 I finally got tired of a store bought hummus, particularly the process of revamping it in my kitchen.
 I love hummus and every time I buy one, it would seem dry in a few days.
 I would throw it in a food processor and add garlic, olive oil and tahini paste.
-Ever since we got a Ninja Ultima blender, our lives have literally transformed.
-I use it at least once a day to prepare green smoothies, black bean brownies recipe and now hummus.
+Ever since we got Ninja Ultima blender, our lives have literally transformed.
+I use it at least once a day to prepare superfood green smoothie, black bean brownies recipe and now hummus.

 Hummus is easy to make – you just throw all ingredients in a powerful blender/food processor and push the button.
 The hard part is to figure out right ingredients’ proportions to get that creamy, fluffy and flavourful hummus.
 And I got that kind of hummus for you.
 And let me tell you, our hummus expectations are high because Alex is from the Middle East.
 So, this garlic hummus recipe is delicious!

 I made it at least 7 times in the last month.
 Any time we need an appetizer, I make it.
 It’s easy, healthy and versatile – serve with whole grain crackers and/or vegetables.
 We had friends visiting from Mexico and they thought it tasted best with fresh bread.
 I also served it with Doctor Kracker crackers you see in the photos.
 As clean eating assumes no (very few like clean mustard and ketchup) processed condiments, this garlic hummus is great as a spread and sauce for meats and poultry.

 Also, not a big deal but I have to share a secret: I like the taste of hummus made with cooked chickpeas vs. canned so much better.
 Well, anything homemade is better, right?!
 But not a big deal if you use canned.
 Also if you remove the skin off the chickpeas (yes, they have skin), hummus will be creamier.
 There is no end to perfection, I guess.:)